Privacy Policy

 Third Parties That Process Your Data

 We use a small set of vendors to operate the service.
 Cloudflare proxies our traffic and provides bot protection (Turnstile) on sign-up and sign-in forms; Cloudflare may see your IP and basic request metadata.
 Resend sends transactional email (account verification, password reset); to send these emails we share your email address with Resend.
 Google handles authentication when you choose "Continue with Google"; Google may share your name, profile picture, and verified email with us, subject to Google's own policies.
+Ahrefs Web Analytics receives pageview pings and referrer URLs from your browser so we can see which pages people visit and where they come from; the integration is cookieless and Ahrefs does not build a cross-site profile from our traffic.
 We do not sell your personal data to anyone.
 We do not share it with marketing networks.

 Advertising